Modular multiscale approach to modelling high-harmonic generation in gases: Infrared Propagation

-Note that terms containing $\cu T^{-1}$ cancel via integration by parts and that fast oscillating terms proportional to $\exp[\pm \cu2(k_0z-\omega_0t)]$ do not contribute to the integral.
-Moreover, the choice of $\Delta V$ is arbitrary, its dimensions just have to be large against the scales of the electron movement and small compared to the length scales of the slowly varying envelopes.
+Terms containing $\cu T^{-1}$ vanish upon integration by parts, while rapidly oscillating components proportional to $\exp[\pm \cu2(k_0z-\omega_0t)]$ do not make a net contribution to the integral.
+The specific choice of $\Delta V$ is arbitrary: its size must be large compared to the characteristic scale of electron displacement, but small relative to the spatial variation of the slowly varying envelopes.

-On the other hand, we know that energy transferred to the medium by the optical field causes ionization of neutral atoms or molecules of the gas.
-We assume that all energy losses due to collisions [term $\sim1/\tau_0$ in Equation (\ref{drude})] contribute to avalanche ionization.
-Hence we have
+However, the energy transferred from the optical field to the medium leads to the ionisation of neutral gas atoms or molecules.
+We assume that all collisional energy losses--represented by the term $\sim1/\tau_0$ in Equation (\ref{drude})--contribute to avalanche ionisation.
+Consequently, the total energy deposited in the small volume $\Delta V$ can be written as

-where $U_i$ is the ionization energy of the atoms or molecules.
-The term $\propto \mathcal{W}_{PI}$ gives the energy consumption of photo-ionization, and the term $\propto \mathcal{W}_{PA}$ the energy consumption of avalanche ionization.
-In terms of the slowly varying envelopes, the energy transfer is local and instantaneous.
-Both ionization processes act on time scales comparable to the oscillation of the carrier wave or less, and the motion of the free electrons takes place on nanometer scales.
-Therefore, it is justified to omit the time integral when we equate the expressions of Equations (\ref{fieldloss}) and (\ref{ionizationen}):
+where $U_i$ denotes the ionisation energy of atoms or molecules.
+The term $\propto \mathcal{W}_{PI}$ accounts for the energy consumption associated with photo-ionisation, while the term $\propto \mathcal{W}_{AI}$ represents the contribution of avalanche ionisation to energy consumption.
+In the slowly varying envelope approximation, the energy transfer is considered local and instantaneous.
+Since both ionisation processes occur on time scales comparable to or shorter than the optical cycle, and the free-electron motion is confined to nanometre scales, it is justified to omit the time integration when equating Equations (\ref{fieldloss}) and (\ref{ionizationen}).
+This yields the local energy conservation relation

-We claim above that we can derive $\mathcal{W}_{AI}$ and $\vec{J}_{IL}$ self-consistently.
-In fact, Equation (\ref{energyconservation}) links both $\mathcal{W}_{AI}$ and $\vec{J}_{IL}$ to known quantities.
-However, additional arguments are necessary to make them unique.
-First, we assume that $\vec{J}_{IL}$ causes energy losses only, e.g., $\Im(\vec{\mathcal{J}}_{IL}\cdot\vec{\mathcal{E}}^*)=0$.
-This is a rather formal constraint, because there is no physical argument that ionization should influence the optical field other than by losses.
-Second, we assume that the current density $\vec{J}_{IL}$ is caused by photo-ionization only, and that $\vec{J}_{IL}$ is parallel to $\vec{E}$.
-With these additional assumptions, Equation (\ref{energyconservation}) leads to
+As stated above, both $\mathcal{W}_{AI}$ and $\vec{J}_{IL}$ can be derived in a self-consistent manner.
+Equation (\ref{energyconservation}) establishes a direct link between these quantities and the known parameters of the system.
+However, additional considerations are required to ensure their uniqueness.
+First, we impose that $\vec{J}_{IL}$ only accounts for energy losses, i.e.\ $\Im(\vec{\mathcal{J}}_{IL}\cdot\vec{\mathcal{E}}^*) = 0$.
+This is primarily a formal constraint, as there is no physical reason to expect that ionisation affects the optical field in any way other than through absorption.
+Second, we assume that the current density $\vec{J}_{IL}$ arises exclusively from photo-ionisation and that it is parallel to the electric field $\vec{E}$.
+Under these assumptions, Equation (\ref{energyconservation}) yields

 and with $\sigma=\mu_0 q_e^2 / m_e \tau _{0} \omega_0 k_0$